Hate Story: Plot

-She becomes a board member for Cementec and accesses their files discovering a big scam with the help of her best friend and silent lover Vicky.
+She becomes a board member for Cementec and accesses their files discovering a big scam with the help of Vicky.
 However, Vicky is devastated by Kavya's actions in the order she's taking revenge.
 He tells her to sleep with more men to help her out.
 Kavya confronts Vicky and tells about her suffering and motivations.
 She never slept with anyone but only with those people connected to Sidharth to destroy him.
 All this leads to an argument where Vicky confesses his love for Kavya which she was unaware of.
 Kavya feels guilty of trusting Sidharth instead of Vicky.
 Vicky, while still in love with Kavya agrees to help her one last time and exposes the entire scam of Sidharth.
 To stop Kavya from reaching the meeting, Sidharth gets Vicky kidnapped and blackmails Kavya to not bother him during the meeting.
 He also orders his men to kill Vicky once the meeting is over.
-However, Vicky manages to free himself, fight with Sidharth's goons and somehow escapes, manages to call Kavya and pushes her to go to the meeting at all costs.
+However, Vicky manages to free himself, and calls Kavya and pushes her to go to the meeting.

 Kavya now all prepared exposes the entire scam at the annual general meeting.
 Siddharth is arrested for stealing millions from shareholders.
-Kavya after taking revenge decides to start a fresh life with Vicky.
-She goes back to her own house to get the watch gifted to her by Vicky.
+Kavya decides to start a fresh life with Vicky.
+She goes back to her own house.
 There she finds Rajdev's wife waiting for her with a gun.
 Rajdev's wife shoots Kavya thinking that she killed her husband.
 After killing Kavya she shoots herself too.
 The movie ends with Kavya's background voice saying, "Mare hue log kabar se nahi dara karte, Vicky."(Dead people are not scared of the grave, Vicky).